0b10010010/MotorlabMBD/README.md

 DO NOT COPY THE SIMULINK FILE AND BUILD WITH DIFFERENT IOC FILE.
-IT WILL GIVE YOU THE stm32_make_rtw_hook(): error with copyModelFiles() ERROR
+IT WILL GIVE YOU THE stm32_make_rtw_hook(): error with copyModelFiles() ERROR Also, name of .ioc file will be the name of the generated project.

 In STM32CubeMX, check generate under root to avoid project creation within a project.